aginiguez19/Redundancy_Project/README.md

 # The Effect of a Redundant Node on Centrality Estimates
-This repository contains the `.R` files to reproduce our simulation results and figures.
+This repository contains the `.R` files to reproduce our simulation results and figures for Iniguez, Rhemtulla, Park (2026).

 ## Simulation

 - [`Simulation`](Simulation/) contains the simulation script, helper functions, and results saved as `.rds`.
 Additionally, `RescaleCor.R` holds the `cor.gen` function used to generate the latent correlation matrices, **$\Psi$**.

 - [`Figures`](Figures/) holds code to turn the output produced by `01_sim_redun_networks.Rmd` into all the plots from our results section.
 All conceptual figures are also available here.
+Data are simulated, and no empirical data are used.

 ## Supplementary Material